vladdeSV/my-windows/README.md

 To communicate with my fellow games.
 Usually I'll just hang out and talk with friends.

 ## Other
-I couldn't really fit these into their own categories without making the category list only have about one to two items in it.
+I couldn't really fit these into their own categories without making the category list only have one to two items in it.
 So here we go.

 ### [AutoHotKey](https://www.autohotkey.com/)
 Insanely powerful, insanely flexibe, insanely stupid.
 Allows me to write custom scripts to "do things" with my compuer.
 I have a few always running scripts, which you can [view here](https://github.com/vladdeSV/my-ahk-scripts).